gferraro/csalt/README.md

 ## Usage

-csalt accepts 2 parameters
+csalt accepts the following parameters:
 1. Device and Groups.
 A list of Devices or group names to translate separated by a space
 	- Devices must be in the format of groupname:devicename
 	- Groups will be translated into all devices in this group
-2. Salt command to run e.g. `test.ping`
+2. Salt commands to run e.g. `state.apply test=True`, this can be 1 or multiple commands

 If only 1 parameter is supplied this will run directly on salt